mattclifford1/table-tennis-demo-matlab/README.md

 # Disclaimer
 I no longer have Matlab software/licence so I cannot run and test this code (GNU octave doesn't come with the GUI functionality required unfortunately).
 So any bug fixes via pull requests welcomed :)

-Also, appologies for the state of the code - this would have been written in a big rush towards a project deadline.
+Also, apologies for the state/readability of the code - this would have been written in a big rush towards a project deadline.
 Let me know if you would like the accompanying paper with results and maths and I'll try and dig that out.

 # Other Resources
 [Youtube Video](https://www.youtube.com/watch?v=wzJqh4aJvYs&t=2s) of the slow motion capture of table tennis ball dynamics.

-# Feedback Please
-Could someone with matlab let me know whether it's just the [`./Bounce`](Bounce) directory which is nessesary to run - in which case I'll remove the other files in the parent directory to avoid confusion.